Arnick8/NSW_analysis_of_extreme_rainfall/README.md

 - `notebooks/` — Jupyter Notebook containing data processing, analysis and visualisation.
 - `data/` — Spatial boundary data used in the analysis.

-## Repository description

-Analysis of extreme rainfall across NSW using NARCliM2.0 precipitation data, deriving the ET-SCI RX1day index to investigate spatial and temporal patterns and trends.